F3NN3X/InfoPanel.AudioMeter/README.md

 ## Usage

-Once installed, the Audio Meter plugin will appear in InfoPanel's sensor list:
+Once installed, the Audio Meter plugin will appear in InfoPanel's sensor list with multiple containers:

-- **Container**: Audio Meter
+- **Default Audio Meter** - Automatically tracks the Windows default audio device
-- **Sensor**: Audio Level (0-100%)
+  - Device name and audio level (0-100%)
+- **Audio Meter - [Device Name]** - Individual containers for each available audio device
+  - Device friendly name, device name, and audio level (0-100%)
 - **Update Rate**: 20 FPS (50ms intervals)

-The plugin automatically detects your default audio output device and begins monitoring audio levels immediately.
+The plugin automatically detects all available audio output devices and provides real-time monitoring for each device independently.
+When you change your default audio device in Windows, the "Default Audio Meter" container will automatically switch to monitor the new device.

 ## Development